 A resource timetable monitor always has cost 0.
-When it is attached, a particular set of tasks is known to it at any moment: those assigned the resource whose enclosing meet is assigned a time.
+When it is attached, a particular set of tasks is known to it at any moment: those assigned the resource (either directly, or indirectly via other tasks) whose enclosing meet is assigned a time (either directly, or indirectly via other meets).
 The monitor offers these operations, which report which tasks are running at each time: